awilson506/med-bridge-hep/readme.md

 In deapth database and app design can be found [here](https://miro.com/app/board/uXjVML3AcEE=/?share_link_id=886445894903)

 ## Using the api
-This application offers CRUD services for patients, thereapists and exercise programs.
+This application offers services for patients, thereapists and exercise programs.

 Here's an example for retreiving a patient program:
 ```